Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Scaling functions and asymptotics of the observables

 Given the knowledge of the scaling functions and their small $t$ expansions at various powers, we can now find out the full $Y$ dependencies in the small-$r$ expansion of the $V_{\pm}(r, Y)$ and $\Psi_{\pm}(r,Y)$.
 The crucial information is the Eq.~(\ref{eq:f0minus}) at the leading power, and the Eq.~(\ref{eq:fplus2}), Eq.~(\ref{eq:fminus2}) at ${\cal O}(r^2)$.

 We first consider the leading power.
-Since in the scaling function, one only has the $t^{1-\sigma}$ term that collapse to ${\cal O}(1)$, it is clear that this term, when propagates to the high-powers in $r^{1-\sigma}$, will only depends on $Y$ through the combination $\sinh (1-\sigma)Y$ .
+We will be brief here in the argumentation and refer interested reader to the Appendix.~\ref{sec:expansiondetail} for more details.
+To start, notice that in the scaling functions, apart from the constants and the $\ln t$ terms, one only has the $t^{1-\sigma}$ term that collapse to ${\cal O}(1)$.
+The $t^{1-\sigma}$ term must be the lowest term in the $V^{(0)}(r,Y)$, when expanded in $r^{1-\sigma}$.
+Moreover, this term, when propagates to the high-powers in $r^{1-\sigma}$, will not generate new $Y$-dependencies other than $\sinh (1-\sigma)Y$ .
 Thus, the $V(r,Y)$ at the leading power must be given by the following form

 where boundary condition is given by Eq.~(\ref{eq:f0minus})

 The $V_0(r)$ satisfies the following linear equation